IBM-Bluemix-Docs/mobilepush/push_step_1.md

 # Step 2: Obtain your notification provider credentials
 {: #push_step_1}
-Last updated: 27 June 2017
-{: .last-updated}

 To set up {{site.data.keyword.mobilepushshort}} service, you need to obtain the required credentials from your push notification provider.

 ## For Android
 {: #push_step_1_android}